Matthias84/awesome-flying-fpv/README.md

 ## Antennas and Trackers

-Transceiver as well as receivers can be tweaked with custom antenna configurations and tracker can support directional antennas

-* Can use multiple receivers and diversity, or telemetry to point to your drone
+Transceiver as well as receivers can be tweaked with custom antenna configurations and tracker can support directional antennas.
+They use multiple receivers and diversity, or telemetry to point to your drone.
-* This is more professional equipment and not needed for novice pilots, some use 4G for the link
+This is more professional equipment to do beyond VLOS flights and not needed for novice pilots.
+There are also approaches to use 4G for video and controll link for extra extend

 * [u360gts](https://github.com/raul-ortega/u360gts/) 360° motor tracker using F2/F3 controllers that control, firmware + hardware + case 2020
 * [AntTracker](https://github.com/zs6buj/AntTracker) servo based using F1 / ESP8266 / ESP32 controllers, 2019
 * [open360tracker v2](https://www.thingiverse.com/thing:2568906) simplified design, all components in moving head